Kalihi-Palama District Service Center

 The Honolulu Community Action Program’s ultimate goal of case management is to promote and support independence and self-sufficiency.
 Case management is a multi-step process to ensure access to and coordination of social services to meet an individual’s and family’s comprehensive needs.

 Case management includes the following processes: intake, assessment of needs, service planning, implementation, monitoring and follow-up, crisis intervention, and case closure.

 HCAP’s case management activities are diverse.
 In addition to assisting clients to access and maintain specific services, case management activities may include, but are not limited to:

 - Employment readiness training and employment search assistance

 - Homeless housing referral assistance, Section 8 referral, housing referral assistance

 - Energy and utility assistance programs

-- Assistance in filling in paper work, such as welfare, insurance, loan documents etc.
+- Assistance in filling out paperwork, such as welfare, insurance, and loan documents

 - Copy machine and fax machine usage